 Muscle fibre activation has to be high.
 Your muscle consists of different fibre types that react differently to loading.
 Low threshold fibres are the first to kick in, but they are relatively weak.
 They help you move lighter loads, but as soon as they fatique, high threshold fibres start working to keep the light load moving.
 High threshold fibres are relatively slow to act but stronger than low threshold fibres.
 They are also activated almost immediately when the load is very high because the imposed stimulus is so high and low threshold fibres are too weak to move the weight alone.

 The speed of the movement (bar speed) has to be relatively low.
 Muscle tension is a key factor for hypertrophy.
-To keep tension on your muscle, muscle fibres must shorten slowly and therefore bar speed has to be quite low.
+To keep tension on your muscle, muscle fibres must shorten slowly and therefore bar speed has to be quite low (low in this context means “not explosive”).
 We know this because high-velocity movements like jumping involve very high levels of motor unit recruitment, but fail to trigger muscle growth.

 If we look at the first two points, one might conclude that lifting very heavy weights is the most efficient way to grow muscle because high loads force high muscle fibre activation and a slow bar speed.
 But it seems that there is also a certain volume threshold you have to reach in a given training session to motivate your muscle to grow.
 Right now, we don’t know exactly what this volume threshold is, and it is probably highly individual, but it seems that 10-15 stimulating reps should do the trick.